skytap/well-architected-framework/operations/connectivity/skytaponazureconnectivity.md

     * [Creating a customer-managed ExpressRoute circuit for a Private Network Connection](https://help.skytap.com/wan-create-self-managed-expressroute.html#creating-a-customer-managed-expressroute-circuit-for-a-private-network-connection)

-* Step 2: Create the WAN connection in Skytap-on-Azure
+* Step 2: Create the WAN connection in Skytap on Azure

     * [Creating and editing a Private Network Connection with ExpressRoute for your Skytap account](https://help.skytap.com/wan-create-expressroute.html)